Saltburn by the Sea logo

 Click on the markers to discover some of the main attractions of Saltburn by the Sea.

-Saltburn Smugglers Heritage Centre, Old Saltburn, Next to The Ship Inn, Saltburn, TS12 1HF.
-Set in converted fisherman's cottages, the centre depicts the history of 18th Century local smuggling.
-An interactive exhibition which skillfully blends costumed characters with authentic sounds and smells.
-Relive the days of smuggling and follow the story of John Andrew, 'King of the Smugglers' .
-Open: Apr-Sep; 10:00-18:00.
-Tel: 01287 625252
+Saltburn Smugglers Heritage Centre, was located in Old Saltburn, next to The Ship Inn.
+Set in converted fisherman's cottages, the centre depicted the history of 18th Century local smuggling.
+An interactive exhibition skillfully blended costumed characters with authentic sounds and smells reliving the days of smuggling and the story of John Andrew, 'King of the Smugglers' N.B.
+The Centre suffered from storm damage in 2013 and was subsequently closed.

-Saltburn Cliff Lift, Lower Promenade, Saltburn, TS12 2QX, Opened on 28th June 1884, the oldest water balanced cliff lift in Britain goes up 120 ft on a track of 207 ft.
+Saltburn Cliff Lift, Lower Promenade, Saltburn, TS12 1HQ Opened in June 1884, the oldest water balanced cliff lift still in operation in Britain goes up 120 ft on a track of 207 ft.
 Now refurbished with stained glass windows, it links Saltburn pier and the lower promenade with the upper promenade and the town.
 Open: Easter-Oct, times vary.
 Tel: 01287 622528

 Saltburn by the Sea, pier

 Saltburn Valley Gardens and Woodland Centre, Valley Gardens, Saltburn-by-the-Sea, TS12 1GG, The Cleveland Way passes through the ancient Riftswood, and the formal Valley Gardens.
-The Woodland Centre is a good place for information on the walks as well as featuring displays and a permanent orienteering course.
+The Woodland Centre is a good place for information on local walks and has recently become the home of the Friends of the Valley Gardens.
 The Gardens also offer tea rooms, a miniature railway (see below), Italian Gardens flower beds, and the ruins of an old corn mill.
-The Woodlands Centre is open: Sun-Fri 09:00-16:00, closed Saturdays and may be closed if the warden is working elsewhere Tel: 01287 622408
+The Woodlands Centre can be contacted on Tel: 01287 622408

 Saltburn Miniature Railway, is a 15" gauge miniature railway running from the sea front through the Valley Gardens to the Italian Gardens, Tea Lawn and Woodland Centre.
 The railway was first established in 1947, whilst the locomotive 'Prince Charles' was later introduced in 1953.
 It was re-opened to the public in April 2003 following an extensive relocation project lasting two and a half years, which has brought a partial new route and a new station to the railway.
 Operated by volunteers.
 Open: Easter - Sep plus Bank Holidays, Sat & Sun 13:00-17:00 also open school holidays Tue-Sun, 13:00-17:00 Tel: 01287 502863